-As noted above, the United States had appeared to resist recent calls from France and Germany for a rapid transfer of sovereignty to an Iraqi government.
+As noted above, the United States has resisted recent calls from France and Germany for a rapid transfer of sovereignty to an Iraqi government.
 CPA Administrator Bremer currently envisions a seven-step process leading to transfer of sovereignty to the Iraqi people.
 The first three steps have already taken place: creation of the 25-member Governing Council which took place on July 13; naming by the Council of a committee to propose a plan for writing a constitution (August 12); and appointment of 25 ministers to run the government (September 3).
 The final four steps are drafting a constitution; ratifying the constitution by the Iraqi people; electing a government; and transferring power from the coalition authority to the new government.
-On September 25, Secretary Powell set a deadline of six months for Iraqis to write a new constitution.
+On September 25, Secretary Powell set a deadline of six months for Iragis to write a new constitution.
 Some Governing Council members, however, believe this is too short a time, because the committee to determine how the constitution is written has been unable to agree on a recommendation and has missed a September 30 deadline for reaching a decision.
+A Shiite-backed proposal to elect members of a constitutional convention threatens to delay the process even longer.
+The October Security Council resolution asks the Governing Council to provide a timetable by December 15 for drafting the new constitution and holding of elections.

 Throughout the summer, the CPA-handpicked Council, fractured along ethnic and religious lines, had been encouraged by the CPA to move forward with its appointments of the cabinet and preparatory committee for the constitution.
 Although decisions of the Council and the cabinet must ultimately be approved by Bremer, the Council has increasingly taken steps independent of the CPA, including approving a law on de-Baathification and announcing it publicly before the CPA could respond.
-Several individual members of the Council have pressed the CPA to turn over sovereign power to the Council, thereby making more difficult the U.S.
+Several individual members of the Council pressed the CPA to turn over sovereign power to the Council, thereby making more difficult the U.S. position in discussions regarding a new U.N. resolution.
+Further, the Governing Council is said to be unanimously opposed to the use of Turkish troops as peacekeepers.
+In opposition to the CPA, the Council is supporting the merging of existing party

-&lt;sup>54 "Occupation of Iraq Has No Time Limit," Washington Post, May 10, 2003.
+&lt;sup>60 "Occupation of Iraq Has No Time Limit," Washington Post, May 10, 2003.

-&lt;sup>55 "After Tour, Senators Warn U.S. Is Spread Thin in Iraq," New York Times, July 4, 2003.
+&lt;sup>61 "After Tour, Senators Warn U.S. Is Spread Thin in Iraq," New York Times, July 4, 2003.

-&lt;sup>56 L. Paul Bremer.
+&lt;sup>62 L. Paul Bremer.
 "Iraq's Path to Sovereignty," Washington Post, September 8, 2003.

-&lt;sup>57 "Powell Gives Iraq 6 Months to Write New Constitution," New York Times, September 26, 2003.
+&lt;sup>63 "Powell Gives Iraq 6 Months to Write New Constitution," New York Times, September 26, 2003.
 "Iraqis Call U.S. Goal on Constitution Impossible," Washington Post, September 30, 2003.